-The Snapper is the smallest hovercraft in our range, and yet it provides the biggest grins!
+The Snapper and Whippersnapper are the smallest hovercraft in our range, and yet they provide the biggest grins!

 Seats 1 person